DarkAndBlue/ML-From-Scratch-Java/README.md

-# Machine Learning From Scratch
+# Machine Learning From Scratch Java

 ## About
 Java translation of the https://github.com/eriklindernoren/ML-From-Scratch repositiory